Fastest Zero-Waste Gift Wrapping Using Cloth

 RancherMan’s shirts were already folded.
 So I folded them over again into a tight-ish shape.
 You want the gift inside to be able to support its own weight.

-Then I placed his shirt in the middle of our larger cloth napkin.
+Then I placed his shirt in the middle of a larger cloth napkin.
 I brought up two opposite sides and tied the corners in a knot.
 Then tucked one of the remaining sides beneath the ties and slid the other remaining corner through and fluffed it into an interesting embellishment.
 EASY!

 Furoshiki reusable cloth napkin zero-waste gift wrapping. #TexasHomesteader